 A Will Alone May Still Require Probate

 Note that while a will designates who you want to have as your beneficiary, having a simple will without a living trust may require your family or named beneficiaries to go through probate.
 This can cost them time and money.
-For more information, you can visit our FAQ page on the differences between a will and trust, or contact our office to schedule a free consultation.
+For more information, feel free to visit our estate planning and probate FAQs page on the differences between wills, trusts, and other related legal topics.

 Planning for Your Future Today

-Protecting the rights of our clients is our top priority, and we eager to sit down with you and help you create a will that’s custom-tailored to your unique estate planning needs.
+Protecting the rights of our clients is our top priority.
+We are here to help guide you through the process of creating a legally sound will that’s custom-tailored to your unique wants and needs.